annguyen1909/united-evisa/content/blog/sri-lanka-evisa-complete-guide.md

 > **How long does it take to process a Sri Lanka eVisa?**
 >
-> Processing time ranges from 5 hours to 5 business days.
+> Processing time ranges from 5 hours to 3 working days.
 Apply at least 1 week before your travel date.

 > **What documents do I need for a Sri Lanka eVisa?**
 >